cloudevents/spec/cloudevents/extensions/cryptography.md

 #### cryptdataschema

 - Type: `URI`
-- Description: Identifies the schema that plain data adheres to.
+- Description: Identifies the schema that the plain data adheres to.
 Incompatible changes to the schema SHOULD be reflected by a different URI.
 See [Versioning of CloudEvents in the Primer](../primer.md#versioning-of-cloudevents) for more information.